AlexanderEggers/archknife/README.md

 4. @ProvideViewModel

-This annotation takes not only care to provide the viewmodel class to the Dagger-2 but also to provide it to the ViewModelProvider.Factory that is needed to correctly initialise viewmodels inside your app.
+This annotation takes not only care to provide the viewmodel class to Dagger-2 but also to provide it to the ViewModelProvider.Factory that is needed to correctly initialise viewmodels inside your app.

 ```kotlin
 @ProvideViewModel